The Amazing Radio London Adventure

 It was also in the spring of 1965 that I was given a record by Sonny and Cher called 'I've Got You Babe'.
 I had a lot of vinyl to put on the Big L playlist at the time, so I put the record in my desk and forgot about it for a few months.
 One day in the summer, Johnny Wise, Pye's exploitation manager, asked me if I had given any thought to the Sonny and Cher song.
 I admitted that I had forgotten that I had it.
 When Johnny asked if I could give it a few plays, I told him that it was an excellent record and that it would be no problem getting it on the list.
 The record became a #1 smash!

-(Editor's note: 'I Got You Babe' held the Fab Forty top slot on August 22nd, while a rereleased Sonny and Cher single from 1964, 'Baby Don't Go', was picked as the Radio London Club Disc of the Week.
-Cher's solo 'All I Really Want to Do', was tying with the Byrds' version at #2, while Sonny's 'Laugh at Me' was up from #25 to #16.
+'I Got You Babe' held the Fab Forty top slot on August 22nd, while Ben picked a rereleased 'Baby Don't Go', as the Radio London Club Disc of the Week.
+Cher's solo 'All I Really Want to Do', was tying with the Byrds' version at #2, while Sonny's solo release 'Laugh at Me' was up from #25 to #16.
 'All I Really Want to Do' was the first of these four singles to arrive in the Fab Forty, at #25, on August 1st.
-'I Got You Babe' followed it into the chart on August 8th while Sonny's solo was chosen the same week as Stewpot's climber.)
+'I Got You Babe' followed it into the chart on August 8th while on the same week, Sonny's solo was chosen as Stewpot's climber.)

 Upon meeting the pair, Sonny asked me if Cher could stay with me throughout the reception and he explained her apprehension at being interviewed.
 I said I would take good care of her and try to keep the 'wolves' away from her: decry.
 Cher seemed to be a very shy girl.
 She had not been in the business for long and I suppose she had not yet caught on to the tricks of the trade.
 However, several years later when she and Sonny had their TV show, I was totally knocked out at how outgoing she was.
 It was like she was a totally different person from the the one I met in London.